 3.2 Discussion

 In the current study, we used 101 hyphal-tipped Fusarium species isolates previously collected from various agro-ecological zones of Uganda and stored at the National Crops Resources Research Institute.
 The genetic diversity and population structure of the isolates were studied using ISSR markers previously used by Borrego-Benjumea et al., (2017).
 Following the polymerase chain reaction, 2 suitable primers out of the 17 tested were used.
 The amplified products ranged in size from 200 to 1600bp, which is in range with findings reported by Pradeep et al., (2002).
 After scoring the bands, the polymorphic information content of the different isolates in the current study was high for both primers.
 This finding indicates that the average genetic diversity among Fusarium species is relatively high.
-While studying the genetic diversity among Fusarium graminearum and F. Culmorum using ISSR markers, Albayrak et al (2016), the amplicon sizes ranged from 200 to 3500 bp.
+While studying the genetic diversity among Fusarium graminearum and F. Culmorum using ISSR markers, Albayrak et al (2016) noted that the amplicon sizes ranged from 200 to 3500 bp.
 They obtained 405 bands, of which 5.9% were polymorphic.
 This is contrary to our study, where the polymorphic information content for both primers was above 83%.

 The average Wright’s fixation index (Fst) of the isolates per agro-ecological zone was moderate.
 This shows a moderate genetic diversity among the Fusarium species isolates.
 Bayraktar et al (2008) also reported a moderate Fst among Fusarium oxysporum f. sp. ciceris isolates on chickpea.
 However, Jambhulkar et al. (2024), while studying genetic diversity among Fusarium species causing Fusarium stock rot in maize, reported a high Fst of 0.98 between the agro-ecological zones.
 They concluded that most of the variation is within the agro-ecological zones rather than within agro-ecological zones.
 The average allele frequency divergence among the isolates from different agro-ecological zones was low.
 However, the allele frequency divergence of isolates from North Eastern Dry Land was 75 times higher than for isolates from other agro-ecological zones.
-This suggests that the isolates from North Eastern Dry Land are relatively distinct from the isolates from other agro-ecological zones.
+This suggests that the isolates from North Eastern Dry Land were relatively distinct from the isolates from other agro-ecological zones.
 This can be supported by the fact that there is little or no movement of grains from other agro-ecological zones to North Eastern Dry Land and vice versa, which limits sexual reproduction between the isolates.
 This is because Fusarium root rot in Uganda is mostly seed-transmitted, and many farmers often end up buying infected grains from the market and planting (MAAIF, 2025).
 The ISSR markers used in this study revealed that there is no genetic distance between isolates from different agro-ecological zones.
 A moderate genetic distance of 0.36 among isolates causing common bean root rot in Iran was reported by Karimian et al., (2023) using RAPD.
 Albayrak et al (2016), while studying genetic diversity among F. graminearum and F. culmorum using ISSR markers reported intra-species similarities of 80% to 81% respectively.
 They also reported that the isolates clustered according to their species and geographical zone of origin, which is contrary to our findings.
 Factors such as gene flow, spontaneous natural mutations, and genetic drift contribute to the variation in pathogen population (Wang et al. 2022).
 Baruah et al. (2025), while studying the distribution and genetic diversity of Fusarium oxysporum f. sp. cubense in banana, obtained five genetic clusters, and the isolates from the same clusters originated from different agro-ecological zones.